 - (1) Frontage Occupancy is the minimum and maximum length of primary facade required to be built along a Build-to Line, expressed as a percentage of the frontage.
 Buildings shall meet the stated Frontage Occupancy Requirements contained in the Regulating Plan. - (2) Upper Floor Frontage Occupancy is the frontage occupancy for all floors above the ground or first floor.
 Percentage of occupancy is calculated based on building facade length, no lot dimension.
-Buildings shall meet the minimum and maximum Upper Floor Frontage Occupancy Requirements contained in the Regulating Plan, if present. - (3) Frontage Occupancy requirements shall apply to all stories of a building (excluding occupied or unoccupied space in roofs), except that: - a.
-Buildings that face a public or private street with a courtyard above the first floor that is no more than 70' wide shall be permitted to count the courtyard width along the build-to line as occupied frontage.
+Buildings shall meet the minimum and maximum Upper Floor Frontage Occupancy Requirements contained in the Regulating Plan, if present. - (3) Frontage Occupancy requirements shall apply to all stories of a building (excluding occupied or unoccupied space in roofs), except that: - Buildings that face a public or private street with a courtyard above the first floor that is no more than 70' wide shall be permitted to count the courtyard width along the build-to line as occupied frontage.
 See Figure 870-18. - b.
-Building facades in F-5(-), F-4, and F-4(-) may count ground-floor courtyards that do not occur at a block corners as occupied frontage. - c.
-Buildings that form a courtyard at the ground floor level facing a public or private street on the first floor are prohibited along required retail frontages. - d.
+Building facades in F-5, F-5(-), F-4, and F-4(-) that form a courtyard(s) at the ground floor no greater than 55' wide may count ground-floor courtyards as occupied frontage, except that they shall be prohibited along required retail frontages. - c.
 Step back of 4th or 5th stories, if present, shall count as occupied frontage. - (4) In order for a portion of a building to not count as occupied frontage, the recessed facade must be set back a minimum of 20' from the build-to line.